fgmccabe/StarReference/introduction.md

-%!TEX root = reference.tex
-\chapter{Introduction}
-\label{Introduction}
+# Introduction {#introduction}

-\Sr is a high-level symbolic programming language oriented to the needs of large-scale high performance processing in modern parallel and distributed computing environments.
+*Star* is a high-level symbolic programming language oriented to the needs of large-scale high performance processing in modern parallel and distributed computing environments.

-\Sr is a `functional-first' language -- in that functions and other programs are first class values.
+*Star* is a `functional-first' language -- in that functions and other programs are first class values.
 However, it is explicitly not a `pure' language: it has support for updatable variables and structures.
-However, its bias is definitely in favor of functional programming and in order to get the best value from programming in \Sr, such side-effecting features should be used sparingly.
+However, its bias is definitely in favor of functional programming and in order to get the best value from programming in *Star*, such side-effecting features should be used sparingly.

-\Sr is strongly, statically, typed.
+*Star* is strongly, statically, typed.
 What this means is that all programs and all values have a single type that is determined by a combination of type inference and explicit type annotations.

 While this definitely increases the initial burden of the programmer; we believe that correctness of programs is a long-term productivity gain -- especially for large programs developed by teams of programmers.

 The type language is very rich; including polymorphic types, type constraints and higher-rank and higher kinded types.
 Furthermore, except in cases where higher-ranked types are required, type inference is used extensively to reduce the burden of `type bureaucracy' on programmers.

-\Sr is extensible; there are many mechanisms designed to allow extensions to the language to be designed simply and effectively.
+*Star* is extensible; there are many mechanisms designed to allow extensions to the language to be designed simply and effectively.
 Using such techniques can significantly ease the burden of writing applications.

-\section{About this Reference}
+## About this Reference
-This reference is the language definition of the \Sr language.
+This reference is the language definition of the *Star* language.
 It is intended to be thorough and as precise as possible in the features discussed.
 However, where appropriate, we give simple examples as illustrative background to the specification itself.

-\subsection{Syntax Rules}
+### Syntax Rules
 \index{grammar notation}
 \index{bnf grammars}